Worcestershire Building Preservation Trust Pre 2010 Projects

 36 Church Street, Pershore

-This buildings was restored by the Herford and Worcester Building Preservation Trust in 1976.
+This buildings was restored by the Hereford and Worcester Building Preservation Trust in 1976.
 Apparently it was originally a house and bakery and at least part of the bay window on the frontage is original although did undergo some remodelling and renewal.

 The building was first listed grade II (group value) in 1999 but the building was located within the Pershore Conservation Area, designated 1968, when the Trust undertook restoration work.
 The substantially complete 19th century frontage makes a positive contribution towards the character of the area.